inlab-geo/inlab-workshop-2022/README.md

 # <img src="https://raw.githubusercontent.com/inlab-geo/cofi/main/docs/source/_static/latte_art_cropped.png" width="5%" style="vertical-align:bottom"/> InLab Workshop 2022

 Hello!
-Welcome to the material for the InLab workshop we held in 2022, which provided with a hands-on introduction to CoFI, illustrated through interactive problem solving.
+Welcome to the material for the InLab workshop we held in 2022, which provides a hands-on introduction to CoFI, illustrated through interactive problem solving.

 All the materials, including slides and Python notebooks are going to be kept